-Electronic books can be placed on electronic reserves only in the form of links.
-Some electronic books require "checkout" in order to view, and simultaneous checkouts may be restricted.
+- Electronic books can be placed on electronic reserves only in the form of links.
+Some electronic books require "checkout" in order to view, or there may be restrictions regarding simultaneous users and checkouts.
 Links to individual chapters may not be technologically possible.
 Many electronic book sites require students to authenticate for off-campus access.

 Off-site web links

-As part of electronic reserve, Reserve Services can include links to web sites.
-However, off-site links on electronic reserve pages are not routinely tested.
-If off-site web links are reported to Reserve Services as non-working, faculty will be contacted for current or alternative links.
+- As part of electronic reserve, Reserve Services can include links to web sites.
+Ares has a link checker which will report a broken link.
+Faculty will be contacted and asked for current or alternative links.

 Library or Personal Copies of Materials

-Physical materials (books, DVDs, etc.) may be placed on print reserve if they are owned by Kent State University or by the faculty placing them on reserve.
+- Physical materials (books, DVDs, etc.) may be placed on print reserve if they are owned by Kent State University Librariesor by the faculty.
 There is no limit placed on the number of physical materials on reserve per course.
 Personal copies will be labeled, barcoded, and sensitized to meet library system and security requirements.
 Copyright clearance is not required for physical materials placed on print reserve.
-Several loan types exist to suit the needs of the course or material type.
+Several loan periods exist to suit the needs of the course or material type.

 Extended Check-out of Reserve Materials

-Materials in the library's Reference Collection or in Special Collections will NOT be placed on reserve.
+- Materials in Special Collections will NOT be placed on reserve.
 Second copies purchased especially for reserve or personal copies may be placed on reserve instead.

 Purchasing Requested Materials

-Faculty may request to have their materials removed or inactivated from reserve at any time during the semester by notifying Reserve Services.
-Reserve Services staff may request faculty remove materials from reserve due to lack of use by students.
-Personal copies of materials will be returned to the faculty via campus mail, unless other arrangements were made in advance with Reserve Services.
+- Faculty may request to have their materials removed or inactivated from reserve at any time during the semester by notifying Reserve Services.
+Reserve Services staff will remove reserve materials if a course is not being taught during the current semester or lack of use.
+Personal copies will be returned to the faculty via campus mail, unless other arrangements were made in advance with Reserve Services.